 NEW YORK – "No room is ever complete without art," says Katie Armour Taylor, founder of the popular and inspiringly chic lifestyle blog The Neo-Trad.
 Perennially on the hunt for the best in design, fashion, museums and travel around the world, Taylor understands the value of the relationship between interiors and art.
-We spoke with her about finding art for your home, her personal style and which pieces from Sotheby's upcoming timed online auctions and she'd want to add to her own collection.
+We spoke with her about finding art for your home, her personal style and which pieces from Sotheby's upcoming timed online auctions Made in America: American Realism 1960–2000 and Made in America: 19th Century Paintings she'd want to add to her own collection.

 PHOTO: COURTESY OF KATIE ARMOUR TAYLOR.